 On the other hand, an EV charged at night and a dryer, a refrigerator, etc. running at night are clearly not being fueled directly by solar electricity even if at the end of the year, your total solar system’s kWh production equals – or exceeds – the kWh you’ve consumed during that year.

-The grid mix fueling your electric appliances at night is whatever your utility is running at night.
+Night-time grid mix The grid mix fueling your electric appliances at night is whatever your utility is running at night.
 In fact, it can be even more specific.
 A utility’s fuel mix can vary down to the hour, even down to the minute.

 This is where things get very, very complex – and where the Federal government has a giant challenge on its hands: How does it, for example, measure the pollution output of EVs if the grid mix that’s fueling an EV varies radically according to geographic location – which, in fact it does – and if the grid fueling mix being used to generate the electricity filling that EV’s batteries varies on a time basis as well?